ncnt257/Paint/README.md

 # How to run app
 - Click execute file in folder [Release]()
+- External shape .dll files are already there
+- If the execute file does not work, please rebuild the app by source code, you can reuse 2 other external shapes in "Source Code/Builded Shapes DLL" folder
 - Then enjoy the result of our effort

 # About the project